ethanabrooks/dissertation/bellman-update-networks.typ

 Rew^n_(t-1-Recency), Ter^n_(t-1-Recency), Obs^n_(t-Recency), dots,
 Act^n_(t-1), Rew^n_(t-1), Ter^n_(t-1), Obs^n_t) $ <eq:history-adpp>
 Henceforth in this chapter, we omit the $n$ superscript for the sake of brevity and assume that there is one task and policy per trajectory.
-We implemented our model as a causal transformer
+In the preceding chapter, we implemented our model as a causal transformer
 #cite(<vaswani2017attention>).
 Because the model was conditioned on history, it
 demonstrated the capability to adapt in-context to settings with novel transition or reward functions.